HenriquesLab/mAIcrobe/docs/user-guide/segmentation-guide.md

 **Best for:** Custom applications with specific imaging conditions

 ### Key Features
-- 🎯 **Purpose**: Convolutional neural network for precise segmentation
+- 🎯 **Purpose**: Convolutional neural network
 - 🔧 **Format**: Requires Keras model files (`.keras`)
 - 🎨 **Flexible**: Can be trained for specific cell types and conditions
+- ⚙️ **ZeroCostDL4Mic**: Recommended tool for training U-Net models that integrate with mAIcrobe

 ### Model Requirements
 Your U-Net model should output: